storant/ip_trans_py/README.md

     * py to exe
         * pip install pyinstaller
         * pyinstaller --onefile 'main.py'
-        * this is pretty bad, because it creates an exe thats like 90mb even though the code is very light, but it works
+        * this creates an exe thats like 90mb even though the code is very light, because it uses all modules.